 How To Request A Comprehensive Educational Evaluation

-Click here for a sample letter to request a comprehensive evaluation evaluation after hemispherectomy surgery.
-Although it contains more information than would typically be included in a request letter, the information is important so that school district personnel understand the complexity of the functional impact the procedure has on the child.
+Our sample letter requesting a comprehensive evaluation after hemispherectomy contains more information than would typically be included in a request letter, however, the information is important so that school district personnel understand the complexity of the functional impact the procedure has on the child.
 Feel free to delete the assessments that your child does not need or is too young to complete (e.g. not all children will need a mental health assessment; central auditory processing assessments may be difficult for a child less than 7 years old).

 What If The School Does Not Assess In All Areas Of Suspected Disability?